cirosantilli/china-dictatorship/FAQ.md

     If China's environment is bad, my environment is worse.

+## There are bad things happening all over the world, why don't you fight for those causes as well / instead?

+We have to choose the one we think is the worst, and focus on it.

+What is worse is a subjective choice.
+For me, I hate dictatorships, China is the largest one, I love China and my Chinese GF.

+My SO username and protest time are not infinite.

 ## In the Tweet you say "correctional facility", but reeducation through labour has been abolished

 My bad here, the precise term is "jail".
 I'm *not* talking about: <https://en.wikipedia.org/wiki/Re-education_through_labor> Unfortunately I can't edit a Tweet.